Opinion Editor Hailey Gates argues Loyola is quick to plan, but slow to consider the effects the university has on the surrounding community.

 Even if these objectives are in the best interest of students, what it fails to recognize is the best interest of the community.
 Rogers Park was — and still is — beautiful without Loyola’s relentless acquisition and renovation of local properties.

 Loyola leases over 30 commercial properties and 500 market rate residential apartment units, The Phoenix previously reported.
-These acquisitions have often been at the behest of community members, as community groups protested the demolition of buildings on North Kenmore Avenue in 2018 and many expressed concern over university interest in the St. Ignatius campus in 2022.
+These acquisitions have often created outrage in community members, as community groups protested the demolition of buildings on North Kenmore Avenue in 2018 and many expressed concern over university interest in the St. Ignatius campus in 2022.

 The latest manifestation of years-long community ire with Loyola’s expansion is protest over the planned demolition of 1234 W. Loyola Ave., which houses beloved local businesses, art nonprofit RomanSusan and 23 residential tenants.
 Alderwoman Maria Hadden (49th), Preservation Chicago and State Senator Mike Simmons have all spoken out in support of protecting the building.